 I recommend the following tests to: 1) determine if you have the self-centering device installed in your ESCO strut, 2) determine whether the shimmy damper is functional, and 3) determine the pivot limits of your nose strut.
-This instruction assumes you have the strut installed on an aircraft.
+The instructions below assume you have the strut installed on an aircraft.

 You can test your strut "on the bench" by replicating the steps noted below with the strut in a vertical "normal operating" position.
+You can also accomplish the damper test without deflating the strut and removing the Schrader valve.
+You will need two flat metal plates (steel or aluminum thick enough not to flex) with grease between them.
+Place the greased plates under the nose gear and allow the aircraft weight to rest on them.
+Start at step 5 below, and adapt steps 6-11.
+For the full proceedure:

 Jack the aircraft to fully extend the nose strut.